UK Serious Fraud Office closes KBR investigation

-LONDON (Reuters) - Britain’s Serious Fraud Office (SFO) on Thursday said it had closed its four-year criminal investigation into the UK subsidiaries of KBR Inc, a U.S.-listed engineering, procurement and construction company.
+LONDON (Reuters) - Britain’s Serious Fraud Office (SFO) on Thursday said it had closed its four-year bribery and corruption investigation into the UK subsidiaries of KBR Inc, a U.S.-listed engineering, procurement and construction company.

 “The evidence in this case did not meet the evidential test as defined in the code for crown prosecutors,” the investigator and prosecutor said in a brief statement.